Unleash/unleash/docs/api/admin/strategies-api.md

 },
 ```

 Used to update a Strategy definition.
 Name can't be changed. **PS!
-I can be dangerous to change a implemnted strategy as the implementation also might need to be changed**
+I can be dangerous to change an implemented strategy as the implementation also might need to be changed**

 ### Deprecate strategy